HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 4.)
 Deck Board Thickness: Deck Surface Elevation

-What size boards for deck floor replacement you choose can affect your deck surface elevation if you’re only replacing a few boards or a section of your deck.
-If the thickness of your replacement boards is not the same as the existing boards, you’ll create an uneven surface, which could potentially be dangerous tripping hazard.
+The size of board you choose when you’re only replacing a few boards or a section of your deck is important because it can affect your deck surface elevation.
+If the thickness of your replacement boards is not the same as the existing boards, you’ll create an uneven surface, which could potentially be a dangerous tripping hazard.

 The easiest way to avoid an uneven surface is to replace any damaged boards with the same material and dimensions as the existing boards.